marekStef/decentralised-storage-system/documentation/docs/main-system/auth-service/views-handling.md

 :::note

-To really know how `configuration`, `clientCustomData` and other data are passed to `View Instance` during its execution, you need to read **View Manager** component thoroughly as it has been already advised multiple times to you.
+To really know how `configuration` (static, life-time object being passed to each view execution), `clientCustomData` (dynamic, per-execution object being passed to each view instance from the client side request) and other data are passed to `View Instance` during its execution, you need to read **View Manager** component thoroughly as it has been already advised multiple times to you.

 :::